vintran93/active-record-intro-to-rake/README.md

 ## What is Rake?

-Rake is a tool that is available to us in Ruby that allows us to automate certain jobs––anything from execute SQL to `puts`-ing out a friendly message to the terminal.
+Rake is a tool that is available to us in Ruby that allows us to automate certain jobs — anything from execute SQL to `puts`-ing out a friendly message to the terminal.

 Rake allows us to define something called "Rake tasks" that execute these jobs.